valtimo-platform/valtimo-documentation/contributing/branching-and-release-strategy.md

 Both [valtimo-frontend-libraries](https://github.com/valtimo-platform/valtimo-frontend-libraries) and [valtimo-backend-libraries](https://github.com/valtimo-platform/valtimo-backend-libraries/)
 are mainly developed in one single branch: `next-minor`.
-As its name implies, all commits made into `next-minor` will be released publicly when the next minor version of the product is released.
+As its name implies, all commits made into `next-minor` will be included when the next minor version of the product is released.

 ### `next-major`